samcurteis/ga-project-2/README.md

       }
 ```

-### Helping my peers
+### Helping My Peers
 My peers Imogen and Ebrar worked on setting up API calls, and the index page respectively.
 While my tasks in building the app were fairly straightforward, the other members in my group had some trouble with their tasks, so I also spent a good deal of time helping to troubleshoot these problems.

 The most significant of these problems was implementing a carousel into the app.
 The initial plan was to have the option to click on the memes in the index to enlarge them, and then have the option of clicking through them as they were enlarged.
 We encountered several problems in implementing this however, as the images did not come in a standard size, some being very large while others were quite small, so coming up with a standard size proved tricky.

-We encountered various bugs in which images would not appear, or appear far too large, far too small, or in places we didn’t want them to appear.
-We used an imported carousel function to swipe through the memes, but struggled to implement this into the index page, so eventually we scrapped enlarging memes and swiping through them on the index page but instead created a new page with the carousel function.
+We encountered various bugs in which images would not appear, or appeared far too large, far too small, or in places that we didn’t want them to appear.
+We used an imported carousel function to swipe through the memes but struggled to implement this into the index page, so we scrapped enlarging memes and swiping through them on the index page, and instead created a new page with the carousel function.
 Throughout this process I advised my peers on what we could do, looking at their code to find where it might be going wrong.
-Eventually we found that the code written out for the carousel was meant for a different carousel package, so we found and implemented the correct code.
+Eventually, we found that the code written out for the carousel was meant for a different carousel package, so we found and implemented the correct code.

 ## Challenges